 After determining the global objectives of the company, one must set up the OKRs for the internal teams and individuals.
 Your team should understand that 60% of the OKRs must be selected and defined by your employees and 40% by leadership.
 Each area should suggest its OKRs by answering the question: how can we support the company on its path to accomplish its global strategic goals?
 For each employee, 3 to 5 OKRs should be defined and agreed upon.

-“The objective is what I want to have accomplished,” said John Doerr, the system’a inventor.
+“The objective is what I want to have accomplished,” said John Doerr, who introduced the system to Google.
 “The key results are how I’m going to get it done.
 The objectives are typically longer lived.
 They’re bold and aspirational.
 The key results are aggressive, but always measurable, time-bound, and limited in number.”

 In order to be successful with the goal management framework and to establish the OKR program in your company, there are some criteria to be met.
 If your startup meets the 6 points listed below, then you are ready to go to the next level and launch your OKR framework.